stafiprotocol/developer/docs/develop_cosmos_lsd/deploy.md

-# How to deploy ETH LSD stack
+# How to deploy Cosmos LSD stack

 This guide provides a step-by-step script to deploy the Cosmos LSD stack, without knowing details about contracts and services.
 Read the documentation for comprehensive understandings of these components.

 # Neutron(ICS-27) LSD Stack

 ## Step1.
-Deploy your LSD network conracts
+Deploy your LSD network contracts

 ## Step2.
 Run relay service